Clementine Collett

 Digital Social Science (2020 cohort)

 Clementine did her undergraduate degree at Oxford.
 After a year of working in consultancy, she then went to Cambridge to study for an MPhil in Gender Studies.
 Her master’s research explored gender bias surrounding nonverbal and verbal communication in the context of corporate interviews.
-Clementine then worked as a research assistant at the University of Cambridge for a year, where she co-authored the report ‘AI and Gender: Four Proposals for Future Research’ published by the Leverhulme Centre for the Future of Intelligence.
-For the last year, Clementine has been working as the Head of Research at The Pipeline Ltd in London, a consultancy which focuses on women in leadership and diversity in organisations.
-Clementine is the Exonian Graduate Scholar and is delighted to have received funding from the Grand Union DTP ESRC Studentship.
+Clementine then worked as a research assistant at the Leverhulme Centre for the Future of Intelligence in Cambridge, following which she took the position of Head of Research at The Pipeline Ltd in London, a consultancy which focuses on women in leadership and diversity in organisations.
+Clementine is a Grand Union DTP ESRC Scholar (2020-2024) and the Exonian Graduate Scholar (2020-2024).